pbies/massive-linux/README.md

 ## Versioning

-When there will be new version, the current one will be overwritten.
+When there will be new version, the old one will be overwritten.

 ## Authors